-- a) To ensure that Worthing Town Centre continues to fulfil its sub-regional role, it is important to provide development that meets both quantitative and qualitative needs.
-New retail, leisure, office and other town centre use development will therefore, usually be directed to the Town Centre. - b) Improving and increasing the mix of uses in the Town Centre particularly retail, employment, community, residential, leisure, recreation, cultural and tourist facilities through maximising development around key development sites and through the more efficient use of existing sites. - c) Making it easier and more convenient to move around and spend time in the Town Centre by identifying key public realm enhancements, opportunities for new public spaces and improving sustainable movement patterns particularly pedestrian, cycle and public transport provision. - d) Establishing a stronger Town Centre identity and structure by reinforcing and improving the interrelationship between key locations including the railway station, the shopping areas, and the seafront, and making the Town Centre more cohesive and legible. - e) Ensuring that the Town Centre and seafront are one integrated and linked destination.
-Active and vibrant uses along the key Town Centre seafront area will be supported. - f) Delivering development, which has high architectural, urban design and environmental performance and sustainability standards.
+To ensure that Worthing Town Centre continues to fulfil its sub-regional role, it is important to provide development that meets both quantitative and qualitative needs.
+To achieve this the Council will:

+- a) Ensure that retail, leisure, office and other town centre use development is usually directed to the Town Centre. - b) Improve and increase the mix of uses in the Town Centre particularly retail, employment, community, residential, leisure, recreation, cultural and tourist facilities through maximising development around key development sites and through the more efficient use of existing sites. - c) Make it easier and more convenient to move around and spend time in the Town Centre by identifying key public realm enhancements, opportunities for new public spaces and improving sustainable movement patterns particularly pedestrian, cycle and public transport provision. - d) Establish a stronger Town Centre identity and structure by reinforcing and improving the interrelationship between key locations including the railway station, the shopping areas, and the seafront, and making the Town Centre more cohesive and legible. - e) Ensure that the Town Centre and seafront are one integrated and linked destination.
+Active and vibrant uses along the key Town Centre seafront area will be supported. - f) Deliver development, which has high architectural, urban design and environmental performance and sustainability standards. - g) As part of the development of the Green Infrastructure Strategy the Council will consider opportunities to integrate biodiversity within the town centre to address climate adaptation and ecological connectivity.